larriant/thepheonixproject/philosophicalterms.md

 [Coherentism][5]: an individual belief is justified circularly by the way it fits together (coheres) with the rest of the belief system

+Rationalism:

+Empiricism:

+Pragmatism: The truth is what is practically applicable in the world.

+Analytic proposition: a proposition whose predicate concept is contained in its subject concept; e.g., "All bachelors are unmarried,"

+Synthetic proposition: a proposition whose predicate concept is not contained in its subject concept; e.g., "All bachelors are alone," or, "All bodies have weight."

 # Free Will
 Determinism: all events are ‘determined’ by previously existing courses.